Nat Turner

-Nat Turner (October 2, 1800 – November 11, 1831) was an enslaved Black carpenter and preacher who led a four-day rebellion of both enslaved and free Black people in Southampton County, Virginia, in August 1831.
+Nat Turner (October 2, 1800 – November 11, 1831) was an enslaved Black carpenter and preacher who led a four-day rebellion of both slave and free Black people in Southampton County, Virginia, in August 1831.

-Nat Turner's Rebellion resulted in the death of 55 White men, women, and children before state militias suppressed the uprising.
-At the same time, 120 Black men, women, and children, many of whom were not involved in the revolt, were killed by soldiers and local mobs in retaliation.
+Nat Turner's Rebellion resulted in the death of 55 White people before state militias suppressed the uprising.
+At the same time, as many as 120 Black men, women, and children, many of whom were not involved in the revolt, were killed by soldiers and local mobs in retaliation.
 Turner was captured in October 1831 and, after a trial, was executed in November.
 Before his execution, he told his story to attorney Thomas Ruffin Gray, who published The Confessions of Nat Turner in November 1831.

 In 2002, scholar Molefi Kete Asante included Nat Turner on his list of 100 Greatest African Americans.
 Turner has been depicted in films, literature, and plays, as well as many scholarly works.

 Early life

 Turner was born into slavery on October 2, 1800, in Southampton County, Virginia.
 Southampton County was a rural plantation area with more Black people than White.
 Benjamin Turner, the man who held Nat and his family as slaves, called the infant Nat in his records.
 Even when grown, the young man was known simply as Nat, but after the 1831 rebellion, he was widely referred to as Nat Turner.

 Turner knew little about the background of his father, who was believed to have escaped from slavery when Turner was a child.
 However, Turner grew up "much attached to his grandmother".

 Turner learned to read and write at a young age.
 He was identified as having "natural intelligence and quickness of apprehension, surpassed by few".
 He grew up deeply religious and was often seen fasting, praying, or immersed in reading the stories of the Bible.

 Benjamin Turner died in 1810, and his son Samuel inherited Nat.
-When he was 21, Nat Turner escaped from Samuel Turner; but he returned a month later after receiving a vision in which the Spirit appeared to him and told him that he "had [his] wishes directed to the things of this world, and not to the kingdom of Heaven, and that [he] should return to the service of [his] earthly master".
+When he was 21, Nat Turner escaped from Samuel Turner, but he returned a month later after receiving a vision in which the Spirit appeared to him and told him that he "had [his] wishes directed to the things of this world, and not to the kingdom of Heaven, and that [he] should return to the service of [his] earthly master".
 In 1830, Joseph Travis purchased Turner; Turner later recalled that Travis was "a kind master" who "placed the greatest confidence" in him.

 An 1831 reward notice described Turner as:5 feet 6 or 8 inches [168–173 cm] high, weighs between 150 and 160 pounds [68–73 kg], rather "bright" [light-colored] complexion, but not a mulatto, broad shoulders, larger flat nose, large eyes, broad flat feet, rather knockneed [sic], walks brisk and active, hair on the top of the head very thin, no beard, except on the upper lip and the top of the chin, a scar on one of his temples, also one on the back of his neck, a large knot on one of the bones of his right arm, near the wrist, produced by a blow.